Affine flag varieties and quantum symmetric pairs, II. Multiplication formula: Abstract

 \section{Abstract}

-We establish a multiplication formula for a tridiagonal standard basis element in the idempotented coideal subalgebras of quantum affine $\mathfrak{gl}_n$ arising from the geometry of affine partial flag varieties of type $C$.
+We establish a multiplication formula for a tridiagonal standard basis element in the idempotent version, i.e., the Lusztig form, of the coideal subalgebras of quantum affine $\mathfrak{gl}_n$ arising from the geometry of affine partial flag varieties of type $C$.
 We apply this formula to obtain the stabilization algebras $\Kc_n$, $\Kcji$, $\Kcij$ and $\Kcii$, which are idempotented coideal subalgebras of quantum affine $\mathfrak{gl}_n$.
 The symmetry in the formula leads to an isomorphism of the idempotented coideal subalgebras $\Kcji$ and $\Kcij$ with compatible monomial, standard and canonical bases.